The EIB Network and the Rush Limbaugh program are on the air.

 Same thing at CBS, same thing at NBC, same thing everywhere else on daily newscasts.

-When I went out to Sacramento to do my radio show when I started in 1984 out there, the uh the news director of the radio station was appalled when he found out that uh there was no subscription to the New York Times.
+The news director, the radio station, was appalled when he found out that there was no subscription to the New York Times.

-Radio station took the Sacramento B, took the uh took the uh San Francisco Chronicle and the LA Times and the Wall Street Journal, and uh the news director is a new guy.
+Radio station took the Sacramento B, took the San Francisco Chronicle and the LA Times, the Wall Street Journal, and the news director is a new guy.

 I can't believe you are actually putting together news every day without the New York Times.

-And he demanded to be the only paper they look at.
+And he demanded that be the only paper they look at.

-So, you know, once the press twice humiliated with uh Dan Rather and the forged documents and then Newsweek, it's it's circle the wagon times.
+So, you know, once the press twice humiliated with Dan Rather and the Forged documents, then Newsweek, it's circled the wagon times.

 If CBS loses credibility, the guys at ABC and CBS think they do too.